-Regional One Health is committed to complying with federal, state, and local laws and regulations while upholding our Mission and Values and working toward the Regional One Health Path to Change.
+Regional One Health and its business affiliates are committed to complying with federal, state, and local laws and regulations while upholding our Mission and Values and working toward the Regional One Health path to change.
 The Regional One Health Code of Ethics & Business Conduct (the "Code"), a key element of our Compliance Program, is designed to help us with this commitment by serving as a guide and framework for how we do business at Regional One Health.
 The Code and its underlying policies and procedures apply to all Regional One Health-related parties including, but not limited to, all employed staff and physicians, executive leadership, members of the Board of Directors, members of the Medical Staff, consultants, vendors and other business partners ("customer" or "customers").